Ridge and Lasso in R: How Penalised Regression Shrinks Coefficients and Selects Variables

 new_x <- x[1, , drop = FALSE] # use row 1 of Boston as a fresh observation round(c( ridge_pred = predict(cv_ridge, newx = new_x, s = "lambda.min")[1], enet_pred = predict(en_fit, newx = new_x, s = "lambda.min")[1], lasso_pred = predict(cv_lasso, newx = new_x, s = "lambda.min")[1], actual = y[1] ), 2) #> ridge_pred enet_pred lasso_pred actual #> 30.02 30.26 30.14 24.00

-All three land close to each other and slightly over the actual value of 24, which is what you would expect for a model that has not seen this exact row but has learned its broader neighbourhood.
+All three predictions land within 0.3 units of each other and slightly above the actual medv of 24, which is what you would expect for a model that has not seen this exact row but has learned its broader neighbourhood from similar observations.

 Try it: Predict medv for row 100 of Boston using cv_lasso at lambda.1se.